tsajay/CarND-Behavioral-Cloning-P3/writeup_template.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

 My model consists of pre-processing layers - very similar to what was discussed in the lectures, followed by a set of convolutional and pooling layers, and then followed by a few fully connected layers.

 This is the model I converged to after a lot of experimentation.

-[nnvis]
+![nnvis][Ajay's neural network for steering angle prediction.]

 I started off with the LeNet modified model used for traffic signs classification, but I did see that it was inadequate, even after adding a few more fully-connected layers.
+(More explantion below)

 I started reading some literature online about AlexNet and VGG.
 Both of them in their plain form were too heavyweight for the small number of images I had (on the order of 20K.)
 The model I used is quite inspired by [this paper](https://arxiv.org/pdf/1604.07316.pdf).
 Again, I modified the convolutional layers to suit my input image sizes.
 Also, the sizes of the fully-connected layers are reduced to prevent under-fitting, given my dataset size.

+Salient points about my model.
+The 5 convolutional layers are used to learn complex shapes (simpler shapes in the first few layers, followed by more complex shapes in later layers).
+The model needs to output a single floating point number based on the shapes learnt in the convolutional layers.
+The set of fully connected layers (with the use of dropout) help in this.
+I initally was using a large number of connections in the fully-connected layers, which resulted in severe under-fitting.
+This design was a convergence of expermintation of FC layers of various sizes.

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting and under-fitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+1. __Data Augmentation__
+  * For each position of the car, we get 3 images from front, left and right cameras.
+First, the center camera image is shifted by a random direction (up, left, front or right) by 5 pixels.
+These images are laterally inverted to get a set of 8 images.
+  * Note that I intriduce a slight shift to the center camera angle so that the inverted image gets the negative shift.

+2. __Data capture from second track__
+  * I captured data from the second track to ensure that the model I'm training for consists of images of tracks that we'll not be testing on.
+This greatly helped in getting past the first big curve.

+3. __Explicit data capture in problematic curves__
+  * The track consists of mainly sections where the car drives stright.
+    * So, at curves, the the car is slow to react fast for the first few training epochs.
+    * If we use a model that's trained for several epochs, the car drives exactly like the way I do -- it hugs the curves (eerie) --, but slight perturbations can cause the car to go off tracks.
+So, I drove 10 times around the problematic curves and trained my already trained network. _Thank you Transfer Learning_.
+See the options in my [model.py](model.py) script to start learning from a saved network.

+4. __Data capture from erroneous driving recovery__

+  * This was a very helpful tip in the lectures.
+I used the already trained network and captured data only for the part where I was recovering from getting off the tracks.
+  * This also made my model slightly prefer corners in driving, but the car for all parts of the course preferred staying close to the edges but not straddle them.

+5. __Reducing the number of parameters of the model__

+  * When my training data had consistently high errors, I guessed that I had insufficient data, even after augmentation.
+I had to reduce the number of parameters in the network (to 239K from over a million).
+This was one of the first steps that helped me get better with more training.

 ####3.
 Model parameter tuning